KABSDTU/kabsdtu.github.io/en/faq.md

 <h1>FAQ</h1>

-<p>There will of course be allot of questions, if you consider becoming a vector.
+<p>There will of course be a lot of questions, if you consider becoming a vector.
 To make this a little easier, we have gathered some of the most common questions in a FAQ (Frequently Asked Questions).</p>

 <h3><b>How time consuming is it to be a vector on a day-to-day basis?</b></h3>
 <p>As a baseline you will need to show up to the weekly vector-meetings.
 Which day of the week you will decide amongst your assigned vector team.
 Also expect to spend a little more time, since there will be tasks you will take outside the meetings.</p>